Peter Simon (businessman)

-Peter Simon (born August 1949) is a British businessman who is the founder and owner of fashion retailer Monsoon and Accessorize.
+Peter Simon (born August 1949) is a British businessman and art collector who is the founder and owner for over 50 years of leading British fashion retailer Monsoon and Accessorize.
+A pioneer of the women's fashion dating back to the early 1970s, Simon founded one of the UK's most successful fashion brands back in the early 1970s.
+As of 2019 Simon has reached £1 billion.

 Early life

-Born in Sri Lanka, he was educated at boarding school before going on to live in a naturist community in Ibiza.
+Born in Sri Lanka, he was educated at boarding school before going on to live in Ibiza.

 On a road trip from London to Rajasthan, India via Turkey, Iran and Afghanistan, he has said he was inspired by the colour and local fashion.

 Career

-In 1973, Simon started out selling woollen coats on Portobello Market, London.
-A year later Simon opened Monsoon's first physical outlet in Beauchamp Place, London.
+After failing A-levels, Peter Simon worked as a seller of frozen fish fingers for Bird's Eye to travel the world in the late 60s, inspired by the hippie movement he decided to start selling hippie clothing.